Intro

 You can also use the sp parameter to apply a variety of filters to a YouTube search.

-But rather than list the sp value for all of the filters YouTube supports, we're going to go over how you can calculate this yourself.
-You will also be able to use this method to combine multiple filters.
+But rather than list the sp value for all of the filters YouTube supports, we're going to cover how you can calculate this yourself.
+You can also use this method to combine multiple filters.

 How to Get the sp Value for Any Filter or Filter Combination